[Ben plays Blackjack his final time in disguise]

 Ben Campbell: Yeah.

-Micky Rosa: Well wait, the host knows where the car is.
-So how do you know he's not trying to play a trick on you - trying to use reverse psychology to get you to pick a goat?
+Micky Rosa: Well, wait.
+Remember the host knows where the car is, so how do you know he's not playing a trick on you?
+Trying to use reverse psychology to get you to pick a goat?

 Micky Rosa: Variable change?
 But he just asked you a simple question.

 Ben Campbell: Well, when I was originally asked to choose a door, I had a 33.3% chance of choosing right.
 But after he opens one of the doors and then re-offers me the choice, it's now 66.7% if I choose to switch.
 So, yeah, I'll take door number two, and thank you for that extra 33.3%.

 Micky Rosa: [Micky smiles] Exactly!
 People, remember, if you don't know which door to open, always account for variable change.
 Now, see, most people wouldn't take the switch out of paranoia, fear, emotions.
 But Mr. Campbell, he kept his emotions aside and let simple math get his ass into a brand new car!
 Which is better than that goat you've been driving around campus.

 [Cole Williams tells Ben the history him and Micky have in Las Vegas]

 Cole Williams: Tell me, uh... how's uh...
 Good old professor Rosa doing, huh?
 Oh, yeah.
 Me and Micky, we go way back.
 I spent years, chased him all over this town.
 I gave him beat downs left and right, only to find him at the tables a week later.
 He was very persistent.
 And then, one September night, when I was in Barstow at my father's funeral, my casino was taken for seven figures.
 Can you imagine that?
 The most ever taken by a single counter in one night.
 'Course I was, naturally, unceremoniously fired.
 Funny thing, though.
 I never saw Micky Rosa after that.
 Never.

 [Ben tells Jill he can lead this team of card players]